iminnovation/JavaPractice/Practice/README.md

-<p>This repository contains basic Java programs usually asked in interviews.
+<p>This repository contains basic Java programs (in com.java.practice) usually asked in interviews.
 It will help to brush up your concepts.</p>
 <ol>
 <li>BinarySearch</li>
 <li>ConvertBinaryToDecimal</li>